Lacrymology/states/shinken/broker/doc/monitor.rst

 .. note::

-   In high availability mode, one is active while another is spare.
-So, it's normal to see this check is CRITICAL on the spare node.
+   In high availability mode, one is active while another nodes are spare.
+So, it's normal to see this check is CRITICAL on the spare nodes.

 shinken_broker_http
 ~~~~~~~~~~~~~~~~~~~

 Check if the web UI is working by sending a :ref:`glossary-http` request to the
-``/user/login`` URI and expect a ``200 OK`` response.
+``/user/login`` URI and expecting a ``200 OK`` response.

 shinken_broker_web_cluster
 ~~~~~~~~~~~~~~~~~~~~~~~~~~